gethubryma/Simulation-de-Dynamique-Moleculaire/README.md

 ### 8.1 Énergie moyenne A–A

-Pour les particules de type A :
+Pour les particules de type A:
 $$
 E_{AA}^{moy} = \frac{2}{N_A} \sum_{i<j}^{A} U_{ij}
 $$